 E. The Chapter shall, whenever possible and convenient, be represented at all meetings of the Triennial National Council of the Phi Beta Kappa Society; also at meetings called within the Middle Atlantic District.
 Delegates shall be selected by the Executive Committee.

 A. Members in course shall be elected primarily on the basis of scholarly achievement, broad cultural interests, and good character.
 Seniors who are enrolled in the College and are candidates for the bachelor’s degree shall be eligible for consideration, if their undergraduate record fulfills the following minimum requirements:

 2. For election at the end of the senior year, all students who have satisfied college graduation requirements (including residency requirements) are eligible for consideration.
-The candidate’s Dickinson grade point average shall be in the top 10% of the class based on moral character and the following academic criteria:
+The Associate members of the chapter will consider for membership up to the top 10% of the class based on moral character and the following academic criteria:

 B. Students who complete their college course after the close of an academic year and become eligible under Article V.A.2, above, shall be considered with the appropriate eligible group of the next academic year.

 C. All candidates will be “screened” for social and disciplinary infractions through a non-intrusive and legally acceptable review of their official college record.
 This will be facilitated by the appropriate Associate Dean of the College, who will alert the Chapter only about the worst violations of civil law or school policy.
 This screening is meant only to discover gross breaches of conduct that may bring into question the “good moral character” of candidates.
 It will be a minimalist system for exclusion; only those students who seriously violated college policy will be dropped from the eligible list at this point.